 States Where Pot Is Legal

-The Food and Drug Administration has approved a form of it, Epidiolex, to treat seizures from two rare forms of epilepsy.
-It has also approved two man-made medicines based on the ingredients in marijuana.
-The two, dronabinol and nabilone, treat nausea and vomiting from chemotherapy.
+The Food and Drug Administration has approved Epidiolex—a drug comprised of an active ingredient from marijuana—to treat seizures from two rare forms of epilepsy.
+It has also approved two man-made medicines based on the ingredients in marijuana, dronabinol and nabilone, which treat nausea and vomiting from chemotherapy.

 States Where Pot Is Legal